 They were quizzed about their writing processes (McFadden needs silence and melancholy; for Newland, who managed to complete his first novel despite the racket in his family’s tiny west London flat, there is no process at all) and why they wanted to write (Mcfadden – to conjure memories, Newland – to conjure the now so that the past could be seen in the future).

 Neither has ever had any formal training, but they both said they just knew how to write.
 Newland even said he tried to fight writing because he found it a shameful profession – yet he just couldn’t keep away.
+They said that as soon as they realized that this is what they were destined to do, they knew they had to make a career out of it.
+Someone said that the best place for them to start would be to look into different “Author websites” to get inspiration for their own site, as every writer needs to create a building block for their fanbase, and that this was the best way to do it.
+They agreed.
+But you could just tell, that when they spoke, they were overwhelmed with happiness because they were living their dream.
 And when they read aloud from their books, this sense of innate rhythm was unmistakable.

 In particular, Newland’s adolescent dabbling with rapping really came through in his prose as he read from The Gospel According to Cane.
 Each of his short, punctuated sentences seemed so perfectly created, without any words going spare.